Investment and Insurance Products:

 Who can help me determine if an annuity is right for me?

-Your financial professional can help you determine if a variable annuity is suitable for you.
+A financial professional can help you determine if a variable annuity is suitable for you.
 Prudential Annuities and its distributors and representatives do not provide tax, accounting, or legal advice.
 Please consult your own attorney or accountant when making important investment decisions.
 Prudential Annuities does not provide investment advice.
 The selections you choose together with your financial professional are all dependent on your investment goals and your risk tolerance.
+You should carefully consider your financial needs before investing in annuity products and benefits.

 What happens if I need access to my money?